RLuckom/exploranda-core/README.md

             referencing it elsewhere.

 `behaviors` : Object (optional), settings for how the results are fetched.
 Currently implemented are
-              `parallelLimit`, which controls how many parallel calls will be made at once for a given dependency in most situations ("tree" calls are the exception).
+              `maybeNull`, which turns off the error-on-null behavior for the response, allowing no response `parallelLimit`, which controls how many parallel calls will be made at once for a given dependency in most situations ("tree" calls are the exception).
               `retryParams`, an object passed as the first argument to